Eazy-Duz-It: Recording and production

 The album's production, almost solely done by Dr. Dre and DJ Yella, was praised by several critics.
-Jason Birchmeier from Allmusic gave a considerable amount of attention to the album's production, saying that "Dr. Dre and Yella meld together P-Funk, Def Jam-style hip hop, and the leftover electro sounds of mid-[19]80s Los Angeles, creating a dense, funky, and thoroughly unique style of their own."
+Jason Birchmeier from AllMusic gave a considerable amount of attention to the album's production, saying that "Dr. Dre and Yella meld together P-Funk, Def Jam-style hip hop, and the leftover electro sounds of mid-[19]80s Los Angeles, creating a dense, funky, and thoroughly unique style of their own."
 Birchmeier would also write that some songs—"Eazy Duz It", "We Want Eazy", "Eazy-er Said Than Dunn", and "Radio"—are all heavily produced and have "layers upon layers of samples and beats competing with Eazy-E's rhymes for attention."
 Rapper and producer Kanye West also touted Dr. Dre's production on the album.

 Composition

 Glen Boyd of Blogcritics said that the album has "Deep-ass bass lines, old-school funk samples, and plenty of street smart ghetto attitude are what powers this record."
 Jerry Heller wrote that Eazy raps more up front on the album than he does on Straight Outta Compton, and insists that the album's lyrics contain more sexual humor than gangsta vibe.

-The album's title track and lead single "Eazy-Duz-It", written by MC Ren, opens with a woman acclaiming Eazy-E's style.
+The album's title track and lead single "Eazy-Duz-It", written by MC Ren, opens with a little girl singing the theme song from the Gumby TV series, but with the lyrics changed to acclaim Eazy-E's style.
 Eazy then interrupts saying "Bitch shut the fuck up, get the fuck outta here."
 This is followed by a bass line provided by Dr. Dre.
 Soon, Eazy begins to rap about himself and things that he does.
 The song declares that Eazy is a "hardcore villain" who collects money from his prostitutes, and feels great when his "pockets are fat."
 The chorus, repeated three times, states that he "is a gangsta having fun".
 The piece is laden with the aural mainstays of gangsta rap, including gunshots, and references to several drugs.

-"Boyz n the Hood" was written by Ice Cube, with some contribution by Eazy-E. The song is about growing up in Compton, California, and describes the gangster lifestyle.
+"Boyz n the Hood" was written by Ice Cube, with some contribution by Eazy-E. It was originally released in 1986, two years prior and this album features a remix.
+The song is about growing up in Compton, California, and describes the gangster lifestyle.
 It conceives the "ghetto landscape as a generalized abstract construct… [and] also introduces a localized nuance that conveys a certain proximity, effectively capturing a narrowed sense of place through which young thugs and their potential crime victims move in tandem," as put by cultural historian Murray Forman.

 "No More ?'s" is similar to "Boyz n the Hood" in its theme.
 The piece begins with an interview between Eazy and a female journalist, who asks about his childhood.
 Eazy explains (in verse) that he was ruthless, in a gang, "specialized in gankin," (loosely, to steal from) and had no respect for rules.
 He is then asked if he has ever been in an armed robbery.
 He responds, "You mean a 211?"
 The following verses tell of Eazy's exploits as a thief and thug.